yanivam/react-world-countries-map/README.md

 * Draw countires on a world map.
 * Free - Really free with no limits.
 * No registration - It is just a react component.
-* No internet dependency - All the data is local, not backend server is needed.
+* No internet dependency - All the data is local, not backend server needed.
 * Easy to learn, easy to use, easy to customize.

 ## Yet another package for world-map...but why?

-It all started with a fun project (react-typescript-node.js) that I was building and needed to draw simple yet beautiful world's map.
+It all started with a fun project that I was building and needed to draw simple yet beautiful world's map.
 Searching for solutions I found many potential solutions like MapBox and Google Maps, but they were "too smart" for what I needed.
 They needed to "call home" for the data, they supported tons of options I didn't need, and while they included react-integrations, they were not completely native to the react world.
 There was definitely something missing.
-And that's when react-world-map-lite started.
+And that's when react-world-map started.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Install